datakind/data-recipes-ai/README.md

 To create an additional plugin, perform the following steps:

 1. Create a new robocorp action in a new folder under [actions_plugins](./actions/actions_plugins/).
 You can reference the [recipe-server](./actions/actions_plugins/recipe-server/) action to see the relevant files, etc.
-2. Create OpenAPI specification to describe your enpoint.
+2. Create OpenAPI specification to describe your endpoint.
 The openapi.json file of the robocorps actions (available on localhost:3001 when the containers are up and running) should contain all necessary information of the endpoint and can be easily converted into a openapi.yaml file.
 For local development, the open api spec file has to be added to the [openapi directory](./ui/recipes-chat/tools/.well-known/openapi/) and can then be referenced as the url in the manifest.
 You can use the [haa_datarecipes.yaml](./ui/recipes-chat/tools/.well-known/openapi/haa_datarecipes.yaml) as a template.
 Please note that robocorp expects inputs to the actions in the body of the API call.
 For the docker setup, the url can be set to http://actions:8080 as all containers are running in the same network, but this has to be adjusted for the production environment.
 3. Create plugin manigest to describe the plugin for the LLM to determine when and how to use it.
 You can use [haa_datarecipes.json](./ui/recipes-chat/tools/haa_datarecipes.json) as a template

 As the robocorp actions might differ slightly, this can lead to differing requirements in the openapi spec, and manifest files.
 The [LibraChat documentation](https://docs.librechat.ai/features/plugins/chatgpt_plugins_openapi.html) provides tips and examples to form the files correctly.